jassonborg/FishAI/README.md

 # FishAI
-Fish spawning increments and moving towards random waypoints
+Open with Unity 2019.3.12f1
+Click on fish spawning
+Gain levels and loots